vic-ma/howtodismantle.github.io/_posts/2023-11-24-Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.md

 ---
 layout: post
-title: Dismantle Sharepoint - How to use a document library to store techical drawings and download them in Peakboard dynamically
+title: Dismantle SharePoint - How to use a document library to store techical drawings and download them in Peakboard dynamically
 date: 2023-03-01 12:00:00 +0200
 tags: bestpractice peakboardhub
 image: /assets/2023-11-24/title.png